Teachers' Aides. School Learning Support Officers. Aboriginal Education Officers. Education Assistants.

 Study teaching with Australia's most experienced online uni.
 Enjoy the flexibility and convenience of studying online with our range of teaching courses.
 Find your perfect match.

 This depends on your previous qualifications and what teaching areas you would like to specialise in while you study.
 Have a bachelor’s degree (in any area)?
-You can study our two-year bachelor's or master's of teaching* – with a focus on either primary or secondary.
+You can study our two-year master's of teaching* – with a focus on either primary or secondary.
 Or, if you’ve partially completed any courses, and receive credit when you commence your master's of teaching, you can use the Bachelor of Educational Studies as a pathway to either of the above-mentioned courses.

 Our Bachelor of Educational Studies can be completed in three years of full-time study.
 But good news!
 If you’re eligible, you can get 64 credit points toward the course.
 This is equivalent to eight subjects, or one year of full-time study – meaning you can finish the course in just two years (full-time).
 After graduation, you can then complete a one-year master's of teaching*.